Chik-Network/klvm_tools_rs/README.md

 The directory structure is expected to be:

-    src/classic  <-- any ported code with heritage pointing back to the original chia repo.
+    src/classic  <-- any ported code with heritage pointing back to the original chik repo.

-    src/compiler <-- a newer compiler (ochialisp) with a simpler structure.
+    src/compiler <-- a newer compiler (ochiklisp) with a simpler structure.
 Select new style compilation by
                      including a `(include *standard-cl-21*)`
                      form in your toplevel `mod` form.